The age old advice states that if you want to sample authentic cuisine, pick a restaurant where the locals are eating.

-We washed this all down with fresh mango juice, and given we were on a tropical island, the mango itself was no doubt picked, plucked and blended that day.
+We washed this all down with fresh mango juice.
+Given we were on a tropical island, the mango itself was no doubt picked, plucked and blended that day.

-As well as being a popular, bustling restaurant with shared benches for diners, no.6 was also very reasonable, costing around £14 for both of us.
+As well as being a popular, bustling restaurant with shared benches for diners, no.6 was also very reasonable.
+It cost around £14 for both of us.

-So if you find yourself in Phuket, look for the No.6 restaurant, which is just off Bangla road.
+So if you find yourself in Phuket, look for the No.6 restaurant.
+It is just off Bangla road.
 If in doubt, look for the locals.

 - For things to do in Phuket: click here.

 - For the review of where we stayed in Phuket, click here.